-- Are current models that do not consider coursespecific features as good as models that consider specific features, such as location? - Do traditional machine learning or neural networks perform better on course-specific heart rate forecasting? - For traditional machine learning models, which features are most salient for learning?
+- Are current models that do not consider course-specific features as good as models that consider specific features, such as location? - Do traditional machine learning or deep learning techniques perform better on course-specific heart rate forecasting? - For traditional machine learning models, which features are most salient for learning?

-3.2 Experimentation Approach
+B. Experimentation Approach

-We began our study by surveying prior work on heart rate forecasting.
-We then selected and applied both traditional machine learning models and neural networks to a cycling dataset that we collected.
+We first surveyed prior work on heart rate forecasting and then selected and applied both traditional and deep learning models to a cycling dataset that we collected.
 Important cyclist and course-specific factors must be considered for cycling performance forecasting.
-It is natural to consider multivariate models for performance forecasting, e.g., random forest and neural networks are popular machine learning algorithms because they work for both regression and classification and can handle multiple inputs.
+It is natural to consider multivariate models for performance forecasting, e.g., random forest and neural networks are popular machine learning algorithms because they can be utilized both for regression and classification and can handle multiple inputs.
 The flow chart in Figure 1 outlines key procedures associated with heart rate forecasting.